kluctl/kluctl/docs/commands.md

   Deploys a target to the corresponding cluster.

   This command will also output a diff between the initial state and the state after deployment.
 The format of this diff is the same as for the `diff` command.
-It will also output a list of purgable objects (without actually deleting them).
+It will also output a list of prunable objects (without actually deleting them).

 <!-- END SECTION -->